MoNo258/Portfolio/README.md

 * Sass
 * Bootstrap
 * create-react-app (This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).)
+* Contact form created with Nodemailer (using Express server)
 * image used in banner taken from MoNo258's private collection
 * svg icons made by Dave Gandy from [Flaticon](https://www.flaticon.com/)
 * original Wonder Woman jpg taken from [pixabay](https://cdn.pixabay.com/photo/2017/07/06/18/48/wonder-woman-2478971_960_720.jpg) and modified by MoNo258